 Aporia: Beyond the Valley – Insight into development cycle of the assets created for Aporia: Beyond the Valley; “The Mapholder”

 Every new addition to Aporia: Beyond the Valley can have its lineage traced back to an always too lengthy morning debate amongst the team and that hopefully in the end results in our concept artist, Nina Vinde Folkersen, sitting down and drawing up some concepts based in the lore of the game and use.
 Some examples can be seen below.
+This is not going to be an online game.

 A few early sketches of possible outcomes of the mapholder.